Skip to Main Content

 FOIA REQUESTS

-All requests for OIG records not located on the OIG’s website site must be made in writing to the OIG Disclosure Officer via mail or fax.
-Additionally, information obtained from the OIG’s website may not be in the same format as a hard copy obtained from the OIG.
+All requests for OIG records not located on the OIG’s website site must be made in writing and can be submitted to the OIG Disclosure Officer via mail or can be submitted through the OIG’s Public Access Link (PAL) or by clicking Create a Request and searching Department of Labor and selecting Office of Inspector General on the https://www.foia.gov/ webpage.

 Address: